HPC Challenge Awards Competition at SC11

 3. Communications of the ACM, October 2009 (Vol. 52, No. 10)

-Submissions that include additional kernels are equally welcome.
+Submissions that include additional kernels are welcome as well.

-This award would be weighted 50% on performance and 50% on code elegance, clarity, and size.
+This award is weighted 50% on performance and 50% on code elegance, clarity, and size.
 Both will be determined by an evaluation committee.
-For this award, the implementer must submit to hpcc-awards AT cs.utk.edu (by October 24th, 2011) a short description of:
+For this award, the implementer must submit to hpcc-awards AT icl.utk.edu (by October 24th, 2016) a short description of:

 • the implementation,